Home » Barcelona » 21 unusual and cool things to do in Barcelona

 And while we’re talking about cinemas, here’s another cinema experience!
 This one is for summer nights only and includes a picniclive music, and a movie under the stars.

-Sala Montjuïc is an open-air cinema that sets up camp every July and August in an incredible setting, within the walls of the 17th century famous Monjuïc Castle.
-The program tends to keep things pretty current, so expect to see big releases from the past year or two.
-All movies are in original version with Spanish subtitles.
+Sala Montjuïc is an open-air cinema that sets up camp every July and August in an incredible setting: within the walls of the 17th-century famous Monjuïc Castle.
+The program keeps things pretty current, so expect big releases from the past year or two.
+All movies are in the original version with Spanish subtitles.
 Also, there’s a small concert on the stage before the movie starts.

 When it comes to food, you are welcome to bring your own.
 Get as creative as you want; the sky is the limit!
 Think about crackers, dips, a fruit platter, or cava to celebrate the occasion!
-If you don’t feel like going to the supermarket, you can pick something up from one of the food stalls.
+However, if you don’t want to go to the supermarket and are in the mood for something different, you can pick something up from one of the food stalls.

-Tickets tend to sell out, so make sure you check early on for your travel dates to see if you can snag any.
+Tickets tend to sell out quickly, so make sure you check early on for your travel dates to see if you can snag any.

 👌🏼 Our tip